jacoblindstrm/jacoblindstrm.github.io/_drafts/my-thoughts-on.dark-mode.markdown

 HIG / Material

-I'm the context I'll design for is different than yours (probably easier too).
+The context I'll design for is different than yours (probably easier too).
 I'll origin from the redesign of my personal brand and website.

 ## Type